-During the first three months of 2022, the company's exposure to concentration risk by sector through its Portfolio Investments changed as follows:
+During the first six months of 2022, the company's exposure to concentration risk by sector through its Portfolio Investments changed as follows:

-- Asset management sector decreased primarily due to unrealized losses on TopCo LP Class A and Class B Limited Partnership Interests. - Food and agriculture sector increased primarily due to foreign exchange gains and capitalized interest on the AFGRI International Facility and the Philafrica Facility, partially offset by unrealized losses on the company's indirect equity interest in AGH and Philafrica common shares. - Financial services sector decreased primarily due to net unrealized losses on the Atlas Mara Facility and GroCapital, as well as the receipt of an equalization capital adjustment from Helios Fund IV. - Infrastructure sector increased primarily due to foreign exchange gains on the CIG Loan. - Retail and distribution and insurance sectors decreased due to the receipt of an equalization capital adjustment from Helios Fund IV. - Other sector increased primarily due to unrealized gains on investments in Other Common Shares.
+- Asset management sector decreased primarily due to unrealized losses on TopCo LP Class A and Class B Limited Partnership Interests. - Food and agriculture sector decreased primarily due to unrealized losses on the company's Indirect equity interest in AGH and Philafrica common shares. - Financial services sector decreased primarily due to repayment of the Atlas Mara 7.5% Bonds, a realized loss on the Atlas Mara Facility, the receipt of an equalization capital adjustment from Helios Fund IV and a net unrealized loss on Helios Fund IV, partially offset by a net unrealized gain on the Atlas Mara Facility and new investments in the Digital Ventures \$40M Facility and the Digital Ventures \$1M Facility. - Education sector decreased due to a net unrealized loss on Indirect equity interest in Nova Pioneer. - Entertainment sector increased due to a net unrealized gain on NBA Africa and the investment in the Event Horizon Loan. - Retail and distribution sector decreased due to the receipt of an equalization capital adjustment and return of capital from Helios Fund IV and a net unrealized loss on Helios Fund IV, partially offset by a net unrealized gain on Trone. - Insurance sectors decreased due to the receipt of an equalization capital adjustment from Helios Fund IV and a net unrealized loss on Helios Fund IV. - Other sector decreased primarily due to unrealized losses on investments in Other Common Shares.